alext90/alext90.github.io/_posts/2025-04-20-vit_brain_cancer.markdown

 PyTorch Lightning encourages clean separation of concerns, so in the next step, we’ll integrate this data into a `LightningDataModule` to keep our training loop lean and focused.

----

-Perfect!
-Here's how you can write up the **training and evaluation** step in your blog post, continuing the PyTorch Lightning flow with a clean, professional style:

----

 ### Training and Evaluating the Vision Transformer

 Once the data is prepared and loaded, the next step is to fine-tune a Vision Transformer (ViT) on our MRI dataset.
 We use a pretrained ViT model as our base and adapt it to our classification task.
 Fine-tuning allows us to benefit from rich, general-purpose visual features learned on large datasets (like ImageNet), while adapting the model to the specific patterns found in brain MRI images.

-Thanks to **PyTorch Lightning**, our training loop is clean, reproducible, and scalable across CPUs, GPUs, or even TPUs.

----

 #### Model Definition with PyTorch Lightning